minetest/minetest/doc/lua_api.md

     -- The speed at which a climbable node can be climbed is multiplied -- with this number.
 Must not be negative.
 No effect if node isn't -- climbable.
-    -- Note: To set the base climbing speed in your game, -- change the setting "movement_speed_climb".
+    -- Note: The base climbing speed is controlled by the setting -- `movement_speed_climb`.

     buildable_to = false,  -- If true, placed nodes can replace this node